-Most employers have already felt some of the effects of the health care law.
-Although many major provisions of the law will now go into effect in 2015, some significant parts of the law had earlier implementation dates.
+Most employers have already felt some of the effects of the Health Care Law.
+Although many major provisions of the law will now go into effect in 2015, some significant parts of the law have earlier implementation dates.

-One of the most important things for you to know about the health care law is that you can incur penalties if you do not provide your employees with health care coverage or the right level of coverage, or if the coverage you offer is considered unaffordable to some employees.
+One of the most important things for large businesses to know about the Health Care Law is that companies can incur penalties if they do not provide employees with health care coverage or the right level of coverage, or if the coverage offered is considered unaffordable to some employees.
 Some describe this situation for large employers as “pay or play.”
-Whether or not your plan is eligible for “grandfathered” status also will have a major impact on how the health care law affects your business.
+Whether or not the company’s plan is eligible for grandfathered status will also have a major impact on how the Health Care Law affects a large business.

-- Your health plan must meet certain coverage requirements.
-The minimum value of your health plan contribution must be 60 percent of the total cost.
+- The health plan must meet certain coverage requirements.
+The minimum value of the company’s health plan contribution must be 60 percent of the total cost.
 This means that the plan (i.e., employer) pays at least 60 percent of costs and that your employee cost-sharing does not exceed 40 percent of the cost of covered services.
 The federal government has developed a calculator that you can use to determine the minimum value of your health plan.

-- As a large employer, you are not required to offer essential health benefits.
-But if you do offer any of the essential benefits, you cannot impose any annual or lifetime dollar maximums on those services.
+- As a large employer, a company is not required to offer Essential Health Benefits.
+But if it does offer any of the Essential Health Benefits, it cannot impose any annual or lifetime dollar maximums on those services.

 - The annual out-of-pocket maximum that employees pay for your health plans cannot exceed the health savings account/high deductible health plan qualified limits.
 For 2014, the limits are $6,350 per individual and $12,700 per family.
 This amount will be indexed annually.

-- You must offer health coverage to all full-time employees who work 30 hours a week or more.
-Beginning in 2015, you must offer coverage to full-time employees and their dependent children (not spouses), though you are not required to pay for those dependents.
+- Employers must offer health coverage to all full-time employees who work 30 hours a week or more.
+Beginning in 2015, companies must offer coverage to full-time employees and their dependent children (not spouses), though they are not required to pay for those dependents.

-- Your health benefits must be affordable.
-Under the health care law, affordability is determined by the single employee contribution amount for the lowest-cost plan offered.
+- Health benefits must be affordable.
+Under the Health Care Law, affordability is determined by the single employee contribution amount for the lowest-cost plan offered.
 If the contribution for a single premium exceeds 9.5 percent of an employee’s W-2 wages, then the plan is considered unaffordable for that employee.
 There are other safe harbor measures available to groups to determine their affordability that look at a percentage of rate of pay or percentage of federal poverty level.

 There are two possible penalties that the federal government could charge an employer that has 50 or more full-time equivalent employees: